 Extending the validity

-If the traveler wishes to stay in Sri Lanka for longer than 30 days, an extension can be arranged after arrival.
+If the traveller wishes to stay in Sri Lanka for longer than 30 days, an extension can be arranged after arrival.
 The validity of the Sri Lanka visa can be extended up to a maximum of 90 days.
 This can be arranged quite easily at the Immigration Service Centre in Colombo (No. 330, Galle Road, Colombo, Sri Lanka, +94-727-591-591).

 Address of the Immigration Services Centre: No. 330, Galle Road, Colombo, Sri Lanka